LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

 Dosepy is a python library to easly perform 2D/1D gamma analysis and film dosimetry used in radiotherapy.

-Dosepy will take two images (in TIFF format) for calibration and two image for dose distribution analysis.
+Dosepy takes two images (TIFF format) for calibration and two image for dose distribution analysis.
 After that, a DICOM file (typically exported from a treatment planning system) can be loaded to perform gamma index comparison.

 Dose distribution can be in DICOM (.dmc) or text-csv (comma separated values) format.